 Colorectal Cancer Treatment

 Coming to grips with a colorectal cancer diagnosis is not easy and choosing the right surgeon is one of the most important decisions a patient will make.
 Of the 70,000 practicing U.S. surgeons, only 1,300 are colorectal surgeons with advanced training.
-At Virginia Hospital Center, patients have access to board-certified colorectal surgeons, Othon Wiltz, MD, FACS, FASCRS, Jennifer McQuade, MD, FACS, FASCRS, Paul Savoca, MD, FACS, FASCRS and their partners Rebekah Kim, MD, FACS and Shafik Sidani, MD of Virginia Hospital Center Physician Group – Colorectal Surgery.
+At Virginia Hospital Center, patients have access to board-certified colorectal surgeons, Jennifer McQuade, MD, FACS, FASCRS and Rebekah Kim, MD, FACS, and their partner Shafik Sidani, MD, who complete his fellowship training, of Virginia Hospital Center Physician Group – Colorectal Surgery.

 At Virginia Hospital Center